Abadrausar/Rubble-/other/Rubble Readme.txt

 -addons allows you to override the default rules for loading addons by explicitly listing which ones you want to load.
 	Usage: -addons="addon1;addon2;addon3;ect"
 		(the same note about ';' applies here as well)
-These two options are more for use by external launchers but may be useful for if you want to generate two or more mods from the same base and would rather not mess around with renaming addon folders
+These two options are mostly for use by external launchers.

 If you want to regenerate the raws for a save just run 'rubble -outputdir="../data/save/<savename>/raw/objects"'